 I really enjoyed meeting you at [Event].
 Your impressive experience and influence in [Industry] align with what I’m working on, [Project Name], at [Company Name].

-I know how busy you must be, but I was wondering if you'd have a moment to take a look at part of [Project Name], if possible?
+I know how busy you must be, but would you have a moment to take a look at part of [Project Name]?
 Your thoughts would be greatly appreciated.

 In particular, I'm looking for any and all feedback in these areas: [List Areas for Feedback].